krisrs1128/talks/2025/20250711/notes.md

 Example: Microbiome Network Inference

+Next I want to share an application to microbiome network inference.
+This is a very common type of output in microbiome analysis, but there are no technologies for establishing ground truth.
+Instead, we rely on benchmarking algorithms using simulation.

 Here are template data comes from the American gut project.
 We filter to adjust 45 abundant taxa.
-Will estimate a zero inflated negative binomial copula, model, insert some ground truth in the copula covariance matrix, and then compare how well different algorithms can capture that ground truth correlation.
+Will estimate a zero inflated negative binomial copula model, insert some ground truth in the copula covariance matrix, and then compare how well different algorithms can capture that ground truth correlation.